Kamui Shiro: Analysis

+Writing for The New York Times, Charles Solomon noted that Kamui’s design was "slender" and "androgynous" while discussing Clamp's art styles.
 Kamui is also established as a Christ figure.
 Kamui is prophesied to return to Tokyo as one who will determine humanity's fate.
 The construction of Kamui as a messiah is reinforced by his miraculous birth and given name; "Kamui", like "Christ", alludes to the character's nature.
-A common theme in X involves how the future is predetermined to every person with Kamui's exception as he can choose a group to join.
-While the movie forces Kamui do face his biggest fear and slay Fuma, the television series explore Kamui's free will and he can use it in the climax to solve the dilemma provided by the narrative.